solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * 0 csarven: Not sure why this UC is here or what's expected of it other than making sure server only processes valid authorization policies and in its absence all access is denied.
 * +1 jaxoncreed:
 * +1 hindia:
+* +2 bblfish: public [si] [ai] - Authorization is a case where validation by the Guard on the server is especially important, more important than say verification that images are correctly formatted, when added to a Container.

 ## Capabilities